 TCL Gives Customers Better Service with MBS POS

 Having used MBS for buybacks for most of the past decade, the Technical College of the Lowcountry (TCL) already had a strong relationship with the company.
-But by purchasing an MBS Point of Service system in June of 2014, TCL cemented itself as an official MBS Systems partner school.
+But by purchasing an MBS Point of Service system in June of 2014, TCL cemented itself as an official MBS Store Technology Solutions partner school.

 "We'd been going back and forth with MBS for the past three or four years," said TCL Director of Auxiliary Services Louise Rennix.
 "There was already a good relationship there, and the low cost [of an MBS system] was the deciding factor in making a switch."